Skip to main content

 Attribute options

-An attribute contains the following options:
+An attribute's metadata consists of the following options:

 Table 3: Attribute options